ESIDEM/CompleteNews/README.md

 # CompleteNews
-News App with Sync Adapter
+An RSS News App with Sync Adapter with a friendly list view of latest news updates

 # http://techdepo.com.ng